ElixirTeSS/TeSS_api_client/README.md

 material = Tess::API::Material.new(
     title: 'How to use TeSS API',
     url: 'http://mysite.org/tess_api',
-    short_description: 'Everything you need to know to get you started using the TeSS API',
+    description: 'Everything you need to know to get you started using the TeSS API',
     doi: 'http://dx.doi.org/10002-20fk',
     remote_updated_date: Time.now,
     content_provider: content_provider, # The content provider is created if needed when the material is created.